ITDLab/isc-dpl-visualizer/README.md

 ****

-## Other Libraries
+# Other Libraries
 - Dear ImGui (*Included in project*)
 Dear ImGui is licensed under the MIT License, see LICENSE.txt for more information.

 - Point Cloud Library
-PCL is released under the terms of the BSD license
+PCL is released under the terms of the BSD license.

 - GLFW
-GLFW is licensed under the zlib/libpng license
+GLFW is licensed under the zlib/libpng license.

 - GLEW
 GLEW is originally derived from the EXTGL project by Lev Povalahev.
 The source code is licensed under the Modified BSD License, the Mesa 3-D License (MIT) and the Khronos License (MIT).